 The Oyster Bay Railroad Museum’s Preview Center, a former 1889 Long Island Railroad passenger station, is open weekly.
 It is located in downtown Oyster Bay.
 Highlights of the museum include interactive, hands-on and audio-visual exhibits, along with descriptions of their ambitious plans for the museum's expansion.
 Museum also has a gift shop with an ever changing variety of items for that special train enthusiast.
 Rolling stock includes a 1928 PRR ten-wheeler, 4-6-0, number 35, along with several vintage rail cars.
 Directions

 Phoenicia Station was purchased in 1985 by the Empire State Railway Museum, Inc. and the SHARP committee, a community based redevelopment agency.
 After substantial renovations, the former baggage room is now an exhibition gallery for the Museum's collection of photographs and local railroad artifacts.

-This former Buffalo, Rochester & Pittsburg depot has been fully restored to its original state, including a telegraph key in the ticket office.
+The Salamanaca Rail Museum is housed in a former Buffalo, Rochester & Pittsburg depot that has been fully restored to its original state, including a telegraph key in the ticket office.
 Displays of artifacts and photos showing the railroads of New York and Pennsylvania.

 Visitors enjoy a unique ride experience with a 2-mile round trip interurban trolley excursion that connects to a diesel train.
-The combined ride links the New York Museum of Transportation with the Rochester & Genesee Valley Railroad Museum’.s country depot and railroad equipment collection.
+The combine’.s country depot and railroad equipment collection.
 The trolley portion of the ride is the only such operation in New York State, and the diesel train ride adds a special thrill for railfans young and old.
 The diesel connection operates on special event days the summer.
 On Sundays, authentic track cars that once served “gandy dancers” connect with the trolley.
-No reservations needed.Directions.
+No reservations needed.Directions